SethClydesdale/gifactif/README.md

 # What is GIFActif ?

 GIFActif is a [Giphy](http://giphy.com/) search plugin for the free forum service, [Forumotion](http://www.forumotion.com/) aka [Forumactif](http://www.forumactif.com/).
-GIFActif adds a new button to the message editor which allows your members to attach GIFs to their messages, thus making the experience more engaging and fun !
+GIFActif adds a new button to the message editor which allows your members to attach GIFs to their messages.
+Thus giving your members the power to express themselves with GIFs, and making messaging on the forum more engaging and fun !

 ![preview](http://i.imgur.com/2DO0i76.gif)